 The best prospect research does not try to prove that every lead is ready to buy.
 It tries to answer a narrower question: is there enough observable evidence to justify a thoughtful first message?
 If the answer is no, the lead should stay out of the campaign, even if the title and company size look perfect.

-Identifying Key Unstructured Data Sources on LinkedIn
+Unstructured data sources on LinkedIn

 Treat each source differently.
 A job post is a stronger operational signal than a vague company tagline.
 A founder's post about a current bottleneck is stronger than a reposted industry article.
 A recent product launch is stronger than a two-year-old press release.
 The AI should rank evidence by freshness, specificity, and relevance to your offer.